arduino/help-center-content/content/Arduino Cloud/Web Editor/If-your-board-is-not-detected-by-the-Cloud-Editor.md

 ---
-title: "If your board is not detected by the Cloud Editor"
+title: "If your board is not detected by Arduino Cloud Editor"
 id: 360018131160
 ---

-If the selected board in the Cloud Editor could not be detected, the board selector will display a red cross.
+If the selected board in Arduino Cloud Editor could not be detected, the board selector will display a red cross.

 ![Cloud Editor with red cross icon showing in the board selector menu ](img/WebEditor_Red_cross.png)